jonico/auto-scaling-github-runners-ec2-issueops/.github/ISSUE_TEMPLATE/create-edit-self-hosted-runner-scale-set.md

 Please insert the runner configuration values in the JSON below.
 It is advised but not mandatory that you create a runner group with the name of your environment first to control which repositories have access to your runner scale set.

-**Because this setup is still running on a private credit card, please do not set the number of `maxRunners` per environment greater than 3.**
+**In order to be mindful of resources, please do not set the number of `maxRunners` per environment greater than 10.**

 ```json
 {